-When you attend Training Day, you will be presented with all the ministry opportunities that we have.
+When you attend a Workshop, you will be presented with all the ministry opportunities that we have.
 Before you leave the training, you will be connected with the ministry leaders at the facility you choose to serve at.
 All details that you will need to begin serving will be given to you at that time.

 Correctional facilities are located throughout the state, and depending on which prison facility you serve at, you should anticipate a minimum of 5 hours.
 Each of our time slots are 1.5-2 hours, and it generally takes about 30 minutes to go through security.

-On Training Day, the ADOC trainer will go over all the rules pertaining to ministering inside a correctional facility.
+During the Workshop, the Highlands Correctional trainer will go over all the rules pertaining to ministering inside a correctional facility.
 Primarily, we only take in the material that is used for the Sunday Worship Service or small group.
-This includes curriculum, DVDs, pens and worship guides.
+This includes curriculum, DVDs, flash drives, pens and welcome guides.
 Personally, a team member can take in a Bible with no loose notes, a pen and any approved curriculum material.
-We are not allowed to take gum, food, drinks, iPods or electronic devices into the prison without prior approval.
+We are not allowed to take gum, food, drinks, electronic devices or cell phones into the prison without prior approval.
 If you must have medication with you, you will have to leave it with the gate security and come out of the facility to access it if needed.

 Depending on where and when you serve, you can ride on the church van or carpool with other team members.
 At the local facilities, the team usually meets at the facility or at a restaurant.